 Retargeting/remarketing helps you reach out to people who have bounced from your website.
 By connecting with potential leads, you can, hopefully, convert them into customers.
 This means that increasing your conversion rate by using retargeting techniques can reduce your Cost per Acquisition.

-For e-commerce businesses, a special segment of bounced traffic is represented by users that have abandoned their shopping cart.
+For e-commerce businesses, a special segment of bounced traffic is represented by users that have abandoned their shopping carts.
 These users actually have a strong inclination to buy something from you, more so than website visitors for example.
 With the right offer, converting them into customers after retargeting should be easy.

 Use dynamic text replacement to ensure consistency between your ad’s promise and your landing page.
 Let’s say you advertise for “most comfortable chairs”; your UVP can be: Looking for “most comfortable chairs” in [CITY]?
-You’re at the right place!
+You’re in the right place!

-6. Applying the Pareto principle to targeted locations
+6. Applying the Pareto Principle to Targeted Locations

 80% of your sales come from 20% of the locations you are targeting.
 So by focusing your budget on these locations, you can generate more sales, which in turn will lower your CPA.